 An Air pressure transducer is a sensor that converts the mechanical signal of air pressure into a current signal.
 Pressure has a linear relationship with voltage or current, and it…

-Cryogenic pressure transducer for low temperature pressure measurement. -196℃~+125℃、-260℃/-350c(especial).
-Sino-Inst offers a variety of Pressure Sensors for pressure measure and control.
-If you have any questions, please contact our sales…
+Cryogenic pressure transducer for low temperature pressure measurement. -196℃~+125℃, -260℃/-350℃ (special models).
+Sino-Inst offers a variety of low pressure transducers for industrial pressure measurement.
+If you have any questions, please…

 Steam pressure transmitters are widely used in the measurement and control of various high-temperature steam piping systems.
 The monitoring of steam pipes is very important.
 To measure the pressure of…